Merzasphor/MWSE/docs/source/lua/type/tes3/reference.rst

 orientation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 `Vector3`_.
-The object's orientation in the world.
+The object's orientation in the world, in ZYX Euler angles using radians.
+This is how the engine handles orientation internally.
+The mwscript SetAngle commands use XYZ Euler angles in degrees, but only for temporary animation, as the command sets an override that does not load/save correctly.
+When translating mwscript you should review all rotation logic to use radians and ZYX Euler.

 position
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~